Standard Schnauzer The Granddaddy Of The Popular Schnauzer Breed

 Standard Schnauzers Are Good Athletes

 The medium-sized Standard Schnauzer, 30 to 50 pounds, is a robust dog that can compete in agility, obedience, and herding.
 There were bred to be versatile farm dogs and performed tasks from being ratters to sheep.

 The Standard Schnauzer is adept at agility trials.
 Agility trials are a simple obstacle course over which the dog will run in the owner/handler’s direction.
 It is a great exercise that provides mental and physical stimulation.
-The owner/handler from touching the dog, the breed loves the challenge, motivation, and various jumps they can do.
+The owner/handler, from touching the dog, the breed loves the challenge, motivation, and various jumps they can do.

-Although they grew up on the farm, they do well with city life as long as they get plenty of exercises.
+Although they grew up on the farm, they do well with city life as long as they get plenty of exercise.
 They are intelligent dogs and can be easily trained.
 During wartime, Schnauzers served as message dogs and medical aides.
 They also participate in search and rescue missions.

 Standard Schnauzers Love To Play

 Playing a simple game of fetch may not be challenging enough for the Standard Schnauzer.
 They love challenges and appreciate a game of hiding and seek.
 The dog loves to solve problems and will enjoy a challenge.

 The dog needs a brisk walk or a nice backyard to romp in.
 Giving it more than a casual stroll would be best to keep your Standard happy.
 If you need help staying fit, a Standard Schnauzer makes a great workout partner.